Exactly What It Says on the Tin

 - While Sorcha in Daughter of the Forest is traditionally Feminine in the sense of being "caring and motherly" rather then "ferocious and warlike" in her nature, she prefers wandering in the woods with her brothers to being dressed up like a doll, and knows such things as surviving in a forest, identifying herbs, building fires, and how to avoid offending guess who.

 - Princess Mithian is exactly half this trope.
 On the one hand, she enjoys outdoor pursuits, especially hunting.
+She's also pretty damn good at burping.
 On the other hand, she is always immaculately groomed and dressed.
 Tomboy Princess in spirit, Proper Lady in conduct and appearance.

 - Downton Abbey: Sybil is a Tomboy Aristocrat, as she rebels against corsets, wears bloomers instead of dresses, trains as a nurse and prefers hanging out in the garage with the chauffuer than attending fancy parties.
 Edith also develops this in Season 2 as she learns to drive and helps with farmwork.

 - Dragon Quest IV Tsarevna Alena of Zamoksva.
 She is also a Rebellious Princess.